sayouzone/sayou-fabric/docs/get-started/philosophy.md

 # Design Philosophy

-`sayou-fabric` is built on four core design principles.
+`sayou Data Platform` is built on four core design principles.

 ---

 ### 1. Explicit over Implicit
-Every operation in Sayou Data Fabric is explicit.
+Every operation in Sayou Data Platform is explicit.
 Users directly compose workflow nodes instead of relying on hidden internal logic.

 ### 2. Composability
 Each module (e.g., Connector, Chunking, LLM) can be installed, replaced, or extended independently.